-40. Details of Benami property held.
+47. Details of Benami Property held:-

-The company does not held any benami property under the Benami Transaction (prohibition) act, 1988 and the rules there made under.
-Hence any proceeding has not been initiated or pending against the company for holding any benami property under the Benami Transaction (prohibition) act, 1988 and rules made there under.
+The company does not have any benami property, where any proceeding has been initiated or pending against the company for holding any benami property under the Benami Transaction (prohibition) act, 1988 and rules made there under.

-41. Borrowings from bank or financial institution on the basis of current assets.
+48. Borrowings from bank or financial institution on the basis of current assets:-